Facebook moves to scale down political content

 “This is a continuation of work we’ve been doing for a while to turn down the temperature and discourage divisive conversations and communities,” Zuckerberg said.

-Lauren Svensson, a Facebook spokesperson, said the countries included in the first wave of testing were among those with the highest complaints about seeing too much political content.
+Lauren Svensson, a Facebook spokeswoman, said the countries included in the first wave of testing were among those with the most complaints about seeing too much political content.

-“For the purposes of this initial set of tests in Canada, Brazil, Indonesia, and the United States, we’ll be reducing the distribution of political content in News Feed for a small percentage of users by using a machine learning model that is trained to look for signals of political content and predict whether a post is related to politics,” Svensson said in an email to The Post.
+“For the purposes of this initial set of tests in Canada, Brazil, Indonesia, and the United States, we’ll be reducing the distribution of political content in News Feed for a small percentage of users by using a machine learning model that is trained to look for signals of political content and predict whether a post is related to politics,” Svensson said in an email to The Washington Post.
 “We’ll be refining this model during the test period to better identify political content, and may or may not end up using this method longer-term.”

 She also said the company is still working through its standards to determine what constitutes political content.

-Information about covid-19 from major health organizations such as the U.S. Centers for Disease Control and Prevention, the World Health Organization, and national and regional health agencies in affected countries will be exempt from the tests, Facebook said.
+Information about the coronavirus from major health organizations such as the Centers for Disease Control and Prevention, the World Health Organization, and national and regional health agencies in affected countries will be exempt from the tests, Facebook said.
 Content from official government agencies also will be exempt.